The SUDC application is currently closed.

 • PSY 2300 Abnormal Psychology

-• Recommended prerequisite: At least two (2) years of college level course coursework.
+• Recommended Prerequisite: At least two (2) years of college level coursework.
 Students with prior college experience are generally more successful in the program.

 • A current resume that includes three (3) most recent employment experiences and educational experience.

-• A 2-3 page personal statement.
+• A 2-3-page personal statement.
 In addition to any relevant information, the statement must include: 1) Brief autobiographical information, including any experiences that influenced your interest in the field.
 2) Skills you would bring to this program/field.
-3) A personal philosophy regarding substance abuse treatment, listing skills a substance abuse counselor should possess.
+3) A personal philosophy regarding substance use disorder treatment, listing skills a substance use disorder counselor should possess.

 • Contact information for two (2) references.
 References will be contacted for a letter of recommendation.
 It’s recommended that applicants inform their references before applying.